-On the basis of the new 11 lines of business the data from the Industrial Commodity-, Account- and Raw Materiel Statistics, EU-Trade and Trade with non-EU countries will be distributed as shown in annex 1.
-From the previous investigations FOI expect, that the existing data provided by Statistics Denmark will cover most of the needed data to comply with the demands listed in Commission regulation (EC) No 1639/2001 of 25 July 2001 appendix XIX.
+On the basis of the new 13 sub-branches the data from the Industrial Commodity-, Account- and Raw Materiel Statistics, EU-Trade and Trade with non-EU countries will be distributed as shown in annex X. From the previous investigations FOI expect, that the existing data provided by Statistics Denmark will cover most of the needed data to comply with the demands listed in Commission regulation (EC) No 1639/2001 of 25 July 2001 appendix XIX.

-The on going investigations of the 11 new lines of business will focus on the need for collection of complementary data.
+The on going investigations of the 13 sub-branches will focus on the need for collection of complementary data.
 When the existing data is collected it will be examined if there is a need for collection of complementary data.
-As an example it will be disclosed if there is a need for a larger spot test covering the Raw Material Statistics.
+As an example it will be disclosed if there is a need for a larger spot test covering the Raw Material

+Statistics.
 At present only firms with more than 50 employees are covered in the Raw Material Statistics.